 Lancaster General Health offers two components of ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing): baseline testing and post-injury testing.

-These tests help determine if a patient can successfully return to activity.
+As a screening test before a concussion, ImPACT establishes a baseline of normal cognitive brain performance.
+Following an injury, the tool helps determine if a concussion patient can successfully return to activity.
 For youth athletes especially, we recommend the baseline ImPACT screening test as the first step in protecting the brain.
-We conduct a baseline screening before any injury occurs to provide a valuable point of comparison should an athlete sustain a sports concussion.
+A baseline screening before any injury occurs helps provide a valuable point of comparison should an athlete sustain a sports concussion.

-ImPACT testing is available at LG Health Physicians Sports Medicine and LG Health Physicians Neuropsychology.
-Neuropsychology offers concussion assessment and management for all concussion patients.
-Sports Medicine focuses on sports concussion.
+ImPACT testing is available at both LG Health Physicians Sports Medicine and LG Health Physicians Neuropsychology.

 We may recommend physical therapy to treat related problems such as head and neck pain.
 Our physical therapists can help design a graduated exercise program with the goal of returning to your prior level of activity without negative consequences, and help address balance and vestibular (dizziness) problems.